 School intervention (behavioral)

-Similar to parenting intervention, teachers receive training in classroom-based behavior strategies to improve problem behavior and academic achievement.
+Like parenting intervention, teachers receive training in classroom-based behavior strategies to improve problem behavior and academic achievement.

-Psychotherapies for children with ADHD may include social skills training, anger management, and problem solving.
+Psychotherapies for children with ADHD may include social skills training, anger management, and problem-solving.

 Medication – Stimulants

 Stimulants have effectively treated many children with ADHD and are the most prevalent ADHD medical treatment.